EricFromCanada/byte-bucket/README.rst

 `Time-Machine-NASifier.command`_
-  Creates a Time Machine bundle for the current Mac with larger 128MB band files (up from 8MB) to improve performance when backing up to a non-HFS+ NAS.
+  Creates a Time Machine bundle for the current Mac with larger 128MB band files (up from 8MB) to improve performance when backing up to a NAS over AFP or SMB.

 BBEdit
 ------